-5) This standard is not obligatory
+^{} This standard is not obligatory

-International Accounting Standards/International Financial Reporting Standards (IFRS) published by the International Accounting Standards Board, translated into Albanian under the responsibility of National Accounting Committee without changes from the original English version, announced by the Minister of Finance are mandatory from 1 January 2008 for the following entities:
+published by the International Accounting Standards Board, translated into Albanian under the responsibility of National Accounting Committee without changes from the original English version, announced by the Minister of Finance are mandatory from 1 January 2008 for the following entities:

-- Companies listed in stock exchange and their branches/affiliates, subject to consolidation of accounts; - Second tier banks, financial institutions similar to banks, insurance and reinsurance companies, securities funds and all companies licensed to perform investment activity in securities, even if they are not stock listed companies; - Other big unlisted economic units, when in the two last years their annual revenues have exceeded ALL 1,25 billion and the number of employees has been more than 100 (as defined by the Decision of Council of Ministers).
+- Companies listed in stock exchange and their branches/affiliates, subject to consolidation of accounts; - Second tier banks, financial institutions similar to banks, insurance and reinsurance companies, securities funds and all companies licensed to perform investment activity in securities, even if they are not stock listed companies; - Other big unlisted economic units, when in the two last years their annual revenues have exceeded ALL 1,25 billion and the number of employees has been more than 100 (as defined by Decision of Council of Ministers).

-Other entities will apply the National Accounting Standard approved with Order no. 4292, dated 15.06.2006 of Minister of Finance
+Entities that do not fall under the above categories will apply the National Accounting Standard approved with Order no. 4292, dated 15.06.2006 of Minister of Finance.